JamieAbbottScott/underwriteme-api-docs/content/product/create.md

             {
                 "referenceId": "pro-001",
-                "name": {
+                //TODO error examples have copy and paste mistakes - FIX ALL OF THEM "name": {
                     "errorMessage": "Product type can only be set to the following values: [TERM, CRITICAL_ILLNESS, CRITICAL_ILLNESS_WITH_LIFE_COVER, INCOME_PROTECTION, FAMILY_INCOME_BENEFIT]"
                 }